geetharuttala/bootcamp/days/day0-hello/README.md

 ## ✨ Description

-`geetha-hello` is a minimal Python package that provides a friendly greeting.
+`geetha-hello` is a minimal Python package that provides a friendly greeting using `rich`.
-Perfect for testing Python packaging and publishing workflows!
+Perfect for testing Python packaging, CLI tools, and publishing workflows!

 ---